“‘Come, follow me,’ Jesus said, ‘and I will send you out to fish for people.’”

 Matthew introduces us to two brothers who were fishermen, Simon called Peter and Andrew.
 On this particular day, they were throwing their net into the lake.
 Probably they needed to catch fish so they could eat a meal, bring a meal home to their families, and, if they were fortunate, sell any leftovers at the market to have a little savings for milk and eggs from the local farmer or bread from the baker or clothes from the tailor.

 How about you?
 Are you actively following Jesus Christ?
 What is the evidence?
-Are you in a Bible studies and faithful to attending church?
+Are you in Bible studies and faithful to attending church?
 Do you pray daily?
-Those are basic duties and privileges of a Christ-follower.
+Those are basic duties and privileges of a follower of Jesus Christ.

 How about the next level: discipleship.
 Do you read the Bible daily?
 Do you try to put it into practice?
 What commands of Jesus have you obeyed in the last week?
 What promises have you newly claimed?

 These two men were also brothers and they were also fishermen.
 In fact, these four men were fishing buddies.
-There are two differences with these two men.
+There are two differences with Jesus’ calling these two men.
 One difference was that they left their father in the boat.
 I assume that their father was also a fisherman and they learned the trade from him.
 In any case, it was a bit rude to leave their father to follow Jesus.
 But they did so.
 They put Jesus’ word ahead of their father’s opinion or will.
 They didn’t ask, “Hey, dad, is it ok if we follow Jesus?”
-One other difference is that they were not yet in the middle of fishing.
+One other difference is that they were not fishing yet.
 They were preparing their nets.
 While Peter and Andrew were doing something when Jesus called them, James and John were preparing to do something when Jesus called them.
-But they didn’t say, perhaps like many people would say today, “Well Jesus, that’s not what we were preparing to do or planning to do.
+But they didn’t say, perhaps like many people would say today, “Well Jesus, that’s not what we were preparing or planning.
 Your call doesn’t match our plans.
 We can’t really change our plans now.”

 Third, Jesus helped and healed people physically and spiritually (23-25).
 In this part, Matthew introduces us to Jesus’ multi-faceted ministry, with an emphasis on his healing ministry.
 Look at verses 23-25.